joshbegley/nyt-latest/previous.md

 https://nytimes.com/2026/01/27/opinion/minneapolis-ice-shooting.html

 **How to Improve Your Life**\
-`Guides on everything from organization to travel to help set the tone for the year ahead.`\
+`Guides from T Magazine on everything from organization to travel.`\
 https://nytimes.com/spotlight/how-to-improve-your-life

 **What’s true and not about Auston Matthews and the Toronto media**\